Deploy trin to network

 latest

-is built on every push to masterlatest-bridge
+- built on every push to mastervX.Y.Z-<commit-hash>

 Note that building the Docker image on git's master takes some time.
 If you merge to master and immediately pull the latest